-Ger For more information on the dbinit utility, see "Creating a database using the dbinit command-line utility" on page 466 of the book ASA Database Administration Guide.
+For more information on the dbinit utility, see "Creating a database using the dbinit command-line utility" [ASA Database Administration Guide, page 486].

-\ To create your database files:
+To create your database files

-- 1 At a command prompt, go to the directory you made called Samples\MobiLink\introducing\ML\tutorial directory. - 2 Create a file for your consolidated database.
+- At a command prompt, go to the directory you made called Samples|MobiLink|introducing\ML\tutorial directory. - 2.
+Create a file for your consolidated database.
 At a command prompt type:

+'''

 dbinit consol.db

+'''

-3 Create a file for your remote database.
+3. Create a file for your remote database.
 At a command prompt type:

+'''

 dbinit remote.db

+'''

-4 Verify the successful creation of these database files by typing the following at a command prompt:
+4. Verify the successful creation of these database files by typing the following at a command prompt: